CassieMcPeek/ECE382_Lab5/README.md

 # Purpose
   In this lab, we used our knowledge of interrupts and the Timer_A subsystem to reverse engineer a remote control.
 We used the timer interrupt and the general purpose pin interrupt to decode a remote control.
 The purpose of day 1 was to learn the timing and bit patterns of our remote controls.
 Day 2, we were to demonstrate that our code can receive and decode button presses from our remote controls.
 Day 3 we were to implement either our etch-a-sketch or pong game.
-I utilize remote 5 for this lab.
+I utilized remote 5 for the functionality of this lab.
+For the prelab, I used remote 6.
+I ran into a lot of problems with remote 6, which is why I changed for the funcitonality.
+The last table reflects the correct code for the buttons on remote 5; however, the first two tables reflect the results of remote 6 with the logic analyzer.
+I had to re-do the logic analyzer portion with remote 5 to obtain the correct values

 # Day 1